Shopify Product Experience Beyond Checkout

 A Practical 90-Day Roadmap for Shopify Brands

-The common mistake is treating this as a platform implementation project that requires months of scoping before anything ships.
+The common mistake is treating a connected product program as a platform implementation requiring months of scoping before anything ships.
 It does not.
-The right approach is one product line, one QR code, one landing page — measured over 30 days, then scaled.
+The right approach is one product line, one QR code, one landing page — measured over 30 days, then expanded based on data.

 Start With One Product.
 The Rest Gets Easier.

-The brands winning the post-purchase game are not the ones with the largest budgets or the most sophisticated tech stacks.
-They are the ones that decided the customer relationship does not end at delivery.
+The brands winning the post-purchase game are not the ones with the largest budgets or the most sophisticated stacks.
+They are the ones that decided the customer relationship does not end at delivery — and then built something to prove it.

 FAQ: Connected Products for Shopify Brands